 Visit Dublin’s Former House of Parliament

 The Bank of Ireland is the round building opposite Trinity College.
 The building used to be the Houses of Parliament, consisting of the House of Commons and the House of Lords.
 The Commons is now a hall used for money transactions.
 The House of Lords is still as grand as in the old days with its oak woodwork and Waterford crystal chandelier.
-Two wall tapestries depict the Battle of the Boyne and the Siege of Derry, two great Protestant victories over Catholic Ireland, leftovers from British rule.
+Two wall tapestries depict the Battle of the Boyne and the Siege of Derry, two great Protestant victories over Catholic Ireland, and leftovers from British rule.
 Visits are welcome during banking hours.
 This site is not pushed as a tourist attraction.
 Simply ask the porter and he will show the way.

 Marvel at the Frieze of Sunlight Chambers

 Sunlight Chambers is the building at the corner of Parliament Street and Wellington Quay.
-It is Italian in architecture, with overhanging eaves, a tiled roof and arcaded windows.
+It is Italian in architecture, with overhanging eaves, a tiled roof, and arcaded windows.
 The Chambers were the Dublin office of Lord Lever.
 Sunlight is a brand of soap manufactured by the Lever brothers, now Unilever.
 The striking feature of the building is the multi-colored double frieze which depicts men dirtying their clothes and women washing them, undoubtedly using Sunlight soap.

-Mix with Shoppers in Grafton Street
+Mix with Shoppers on Grafton Street

 This is Dublin’s main pedestrian shopping street.
-Listen to the buskers and do some people watching.
+Listen to the buskers and do some people-watching.
 At number 78 is Bewley’s Oriental Café.
 The aroma of freshly roasted coffee is hard to resist and so are the sticky buns.
-Climb to the first floor to a tiny museum displaying old photos, teapots and other memorabilia that tell the history of the coffee, tea and chocolate trade in Ireland.
+Climb to the first floor to a tiny museum displaying old photos, teapots, and other memorabilia that tell the history of the coffee, tea, and chocolate trade in Ireland.

 Discover Colorful Front Doors of Merrion Square